 Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater is another breed of peace-loving freshwater fish.
-Most of the people look for a breed of non-aggressive fishes to add in their community tank.
+Most people look for a breed of non-aggressive fish to add to their community tank.
 Some fishes just add vividness with their colorful appearances, while others play a role in maintaining the tank.

-Siamese Algae Eater, as the name suggests, is one of the species of fishes that feed on the algae.
-The Algae Eaters look busy in scavenging for food in the tank.
-Their active movements are another reason for their popularity.
+As the name suggests, the Siamese Algae Eater is a fish that feeds on algae.
+The Algae Eaters look busy scavenging for food in the tank, and their active movements are another reason for their popularity.

-These fishes are quite hardy and easy to feed.
-Their appearance matches to another species, that is, Siamese Flying Fox.
-People often get confused with them.
+These fish are quite hardy and easy to feed.
+Their appearance resembles that of another species, the Siamese Flying Fox.
+People often confuse them with this species.

-If you also get confused and want to know more about them, then keep reading this article till the end.
+If you also get confused and want to know more about them, keep reading this article until the end.
 Because we are going to cover everything in detail.
 Before that, let us take a look at the table given below –

 Siamese Algae Eater Overview